sarahblount/Abstract-CSS/README.md

 # Abstract CSS
-A simple CSS framework using ITCSS methodlogy.
+A simple CSS framework using ITCSS methodology.

-It is intended to work as a boilerplate for starting modular builds swifly and is perfect for managing scalability.
+It is intended to work as a boilerplate for starting modular builds swifly and is ideal for managing beautiful scalable UI architecture.

 # How it works